Jerel Worthy: Michigan State

 For what turned out to be his final season at Michigan State, Worthy had 30 tackles (10.5 for loss), 3.5 sacks, 10 quarterback hurries, and 14 hits during the regular season.
 He was named a consensus first-team All-American honors by the Associated Press.
 He was also an All-Big ten selection from the coaches and media.
 Worthy became the first defensive tackle since Ronald Curl in 1971 to be named an All-American at Michigan State.

-On January 4, 2012, Worthy announced he would forgo his senior season and enter the 2012 NFL Draft.
+On January 4, 2012, Worthy announced he would forgo his senior season and enter the 2012 NFL draft.

 Professional career

+Pre-draft

 Worthy was predicted to be a late first round to second round draft pick.
 Scouts talked about his size and called him thick and powerful.
 They also stated that he had enough speed to "shoot through the gap" Scouts also discussed his inconsistency and that his reputation was better than his actual production.
 It was also stated that he struggled in space and could not translate his weight enough to make tackles on the ball carrier.

 Green Bay Packers

-During the second round of the 2012 NFL Draft the Green Bay Packers traded the 59th overall pick and a fourth round selection to move up in the draft and select Worthy with the 51st overall pick.
+During the second round of the 2012 NFL draft the Green Bay Packers traded the 59th overall pick and a fourth round selection to move up in the draft and select Worthy with the 51st overall pick.

 New England Patriots

-On August 12, 2014, Worthy was traded to the New England Patriots for a conditional late round draft choice in the 2015 NFL Draft, pending a physical.
+On August 12, 2014, Worthy was traded to the New England Patriots for a conditional late round draft choice in the 2015 NFL draft, pending a physical.
 He was waived by the Patriots on August 30, 2014.